apostrophecms/apostrophe-dialog-box/README.md

 ### Listening to events for analytics

 2 events are triggered on dialog-box opening:
-- `isTimeTriggered` for automatically opened dialog box on page load
+- `time-triggered` for automatically opened dialog box on page load
-- `isOpened` for every opened dialog box
+- `opened` for every opened dialog box

 A dialog opening on page load will trigger the 2 events, and a manually clicked link opening a dialog box will trigger only the latter.